 - Reading (100 questions).
 This part lasts 1 hour 15 minutes.

-The supplementary Speaking and Writing paper includes 20 minutes of speaking and an hour of writing.
+The Speaking and Writing test involves 20 minutes of speaking and one hour of writing.

-There are also number of English language exams around the world you could consider taking.
-However, these may be limited to the country you take them in.
+There are various English language exams across the world that you could sit.
+However, the availability of these might be limited depending on which country you live in.

-Unless absolutely necessary, I wouldn't recommend sitting one of these exams over one of the many internationally-recognised versions for which there'll often be English classes Melbourne and language courses designed for students sitting them available.
+Unless completely necessary, it is not advised to take one of these exams instead of the many internationally recognised versions for which there'll often be preparation materials, English practice and sample tests available created for students sitting them.

-Whatever you do, make sure you think long and hard about the best English exam for you.
+Before you make a decision, ensure you think carefully about which is the best exam for you.

-Learn what you need to take the GMAT exam for business school.
+Discover what you require to take the GMAT exam for business school.